-This region is recommended for those seeking to explore the surfing activities of Bali since many excellent beaches with complete beach clubs can be found throughout the coastline.
+This region is for those seeking to explore the surfing activities of Bali since many excellent beaches with complete beach clubs found throughout the coastline.
 Besides sports, Uluwatu houses many cliffside temples with fantastic views.

 As for accommodation you’ll find luxurious hotels and villas in the area, but there are also options for backpacking surfers to stay in basic places for lower prices.

-Once you decide to leave the southern options of the island, you’ll probably want to explore the real Bali, where the Balinese culture comes from, and you’ll find dozens of fascinating places waiting to be explored.
+Once you decide to leave the southern options of the island, you’ll probably want to explore the Bali that the locals know and love; where the Balinese culture comes from, and you’ll find dozens of fascinating places waiting to be explored.